eoguddl/SpringBoot-JPA-MyBatis/README.md

 # SpringBoot-JPA-MyBatis
-how to use SpringBoot JPA and MyBatis, example
+how to use SpringBoot JPA and MyBatis